Carrie Underwood: 2005–2007: Some Hearts and breakthrough

-Underwood's debut album, Some Hearts, was released on November 15, 2005, entering the Billboard charts with 315,000 copies sold, debuting at number one on the Billboard Top Country Albums and at number two on the Billboard 200.
+Underwood's debut album, Some Hearts, was released on November 15, 2005, entering the Billboard charts with 315,000 copies sold, debuting at number 1 on the Billboard Top Country Albums and at number 2 on the Billboard 200.
 The large first week sales of Some Hearts made it the biggest debut of any country artist since the advent of the SoundScan system in 1991.
 Some Hearts became the best-selling album of 2006 in all genres in the United States.
 The album was also the best-selling country album of both 2006 and 2007, making Underwood the first female artist in Billboard history to earn back-to-back honors for Top Country Album.
 Additionally, it was the best-selling female country album of 2005, 2006, and 2007.
-Some Hearts has since become the fastest-selling debut country album in the history of the SoundScan era, the best-selling solo female debut album in country music history, the best-selling Country album of the last 14 years, and the best-selling album by an American Idol alumni in the US.
+Some Hearts has since become the fastest-selling debut country album in the history of the SoundScan era, the best-selling solo female debut album in country music, the best-selling Country album of the last 14 years, and the best-selling album by an American Idol alumni in the US.
 The album is certified nine times platinum by the RIAA, the highest album certification of any country artist to emerge since 2000.